 In determining whether a register is appropriate, regard should be had to adequate transparency (e.g. a system of central registration where a national registry records details on trusts and other legal arrangements registered in that country).
-Changes in ownership and control information would need to be kept up-to-date.
-"Trustees acting in their professional capacity" in this context means that they act in the
+Changes in ownership and control information would need to be kert up to date.

-[&]quot;Trustees acting in their professional capacity" in this context means that they act in the course of a profession or business which consists of or includes the provision of services in connection with the administration or management of trusts (or a particular aspect of the administration or management of trusts).
+to be kept up-to-date.
+Trustees acting in their professional capacity" in this context means that they act in the course of a profession or business which consists of or includes the provision of services in connection with the administration or management of trusts (or a particular aspect of the administration or management of trusts).